Marie-Léonie Paradis: Life

-Beatification and Canonization
+Beatification and canonization

 The beatification process commenced on diocesan level in Sherbrooke on 27 November 1952 and concluded in 1952.
 The formal introduction of the cause for the Servant of God came on 13 June 1966 under Pope Paul VI.
 A second process was convoked and spanned for a mere three months in 1968.
 Both of the local processes were ratified in 1970.
 Pope John Paul II recognized Paradis' life of heroic virtue on 31 January 1981 and proclaimed her to be venerable.
 He approved a miracle attributed to her on 17 February 1984 and beatified Paradis on 11 September 1984 in Montreal.

 A second miracle was investigated and the process was ratified in 2006.
 The medical board that advises the Congregation for the Causes of Saints approved the healing as a miracle on 19 June 2008 and it was approved by Pope Francis on January 24, 2024.
 The miracle in question is the healing of an infant girl having suffered from perinatal asphyxia with multiple organ dysfunction syndrome and encephalopathy, born a preterm birth at Saint-Jean-sur-Richelieu on November 9, 1986.
 Paradis was canonised by Pope Francis on October 20, 2024, among the 14 blesseds.

-Paradis is only third Canadian saint born in Canada, joining Saints Marie-Marguerite d'Youville and André Bessette.
+Paradis is only third Canadian saint born in Canada, joining Marie-Marguerite d'Youville and André Bessette.